 dwm_mac_addr_set

-Sets the MAC address of the BLE, UWB, Ethernet or Wi-Fi interface and needs reset to take effect.
+Sets the MAC address of the BLE, UWB, Ethernet or Wi-Fi interface.
+Needs reset to take effect.
 It Should not be used frequently since it writes the internal non-volatile memory.
 Factory reset is needed (dwm_factory_reset) to use the default MAC address.
 The two least significant bytes of the UWB MAC address must not be equal to 0x0000 or 0xFFFF.
-The BLE address can be either the Random or the Public BLE address.
+The BLE address can be either Random or Public BLE address.
 The Ethernet and the Wi-Fi address must respect the EUI-48 format, and the U/I bits must be set accordingly.

 Parameters